galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > 5. Click on the {% icon galaxy-eye %} (eye) icon and inspect the `mRNA_downregulated_sequences.fasta`  file
 {: .hands_on}

-Now we will now obtain the sequences of miRNAs whose expression is induced by brassinosteroids.
+Now we will obtain the sequences of miRNAs whose expression is induced by brassinosteroids.

 > ### {% icon hands_on %} Hands-on: Obtaining the sequences of upregulated miRNAs
 >